Process Technology Chemical Technician, Enhanced Skills Certificate

 - Prepares students to become plant operators responsible for equipment, the hazards of the chemicals, and the chemistry and physics involved in process technology;

 - Teaches students to read piping and instrumentation diagrams (P&IDs), identify and troubleshoot equipment, operate simulators, and as a capstone course, run the Propylene Glycol Distillation Unit, which is PTAC 2438 Process Technology III - Operations;

-- Is praised by area industry for the quality of students graduating from the program as we are endorsed by the North American Process Technology Alliance (NAPTA); and
+- Earns industry support as students graduating from the program are endorsed by the North American Process Technology Alliance (NAPTA);

 Has participated and won the NAPTA National Troubleshooting Competition Championship three years in a row since we entered in 2017, 2018, and 2019.
 In 2020 the event was cancelled due to COVID.
 In 2022 San Jacinto College placed second.

 Graduates of the San Jacinto College Process Technology program have the opportunity to work in:

 - Wastewater treatment plants,

 - Pipelines, and